ragg09/safepaste/README.md

 3. Press **Ctrl+V** to paste the sanitized version
 4. Use **Ctrl+Alt+V** if you need the original version

+### Alternative Auto-Sanitize Workflow
+1. Copy any code to your clipboard (from any source)
+2. Press **Ctrl+Shift+V** to automatically sanitize and paste in one step
+3. View sanitization results in the status bar or notification

 ### Command Palette
 Access SafePaste commands via Command Palette (Ctrl+Shift+P):
 - `SafePaste: Sanitize Clipboard Content`
 - `SafePaste: Paste Sanitized Content`
 - `SafePaste: Paste Original Content`
+- `SafePaste: Paste with Auto-Sanitize`
 - `SafePaste: Show Status`
 - `SafePaste: Configure Sanitization Rules`
 - `SafePaste: Clear Stored Content`